Political Science 3300

 work has received renewed attention.

-Contributions of modern thinkers and others who
+Contributions of modern thinkers and others who have

-have examined these ideas will also be studied.
+examined these ideas will also be studied.
 These authors

-include the well known contemporary political thinkers Kwame Appiah
+include the well known contemporary political thinkers Kwame Appiah (Ghana/the ethics of

-(Ghana/the ethics of identity and observations on multiculturalism), Hanna
+identity and observations on multiculturalism), Hanna Pitkin (American/author of the classic study of

-Amartya Sen (India/Nobel Prize in
+Machiavelli from the perspective of gender), and Amartya Sen (India/Nobel Prize in

-Economics - his observations on
+Economics - his observations on multiculturalism and "the

-multiculturalism and "the clash of civilizations").
+clash of civilizations").

 Students

-will also read Mariano Azuela's
+will also read Mariano

-classic novel of the
+Azuela's classic novel of the Mexican Revolution.

-(British/pioneering feminist) and Mary
+(British/pioneering feminist) and Mary Wollstonecraft

-neglect of women in his writings).
+of women in his writings).

-In addition to the materials described above, where
+In addition to the materials described above,

-recommended works are noted in this syllabus.
+where appropriate, recommended works are noted in this syllabus.

 The purpose